coopermaruyama/universal-turbo-stack/README.md

 Opinionated starter for cross-platform React (Native).

-This starter is built on top of [Turborepo](https://turborepo.org) and includes:
+This starter is built on top of [Turborepo](https://turborepo.org) and [Nix](https://nixos.org) for managing environments.
+Notable parts of the stack consist of the following:

 - [Next.js](https://nextjs.org) for web development.
 - [Expo](https://expo.dev) for mobile development.